isomerpages/moe-kranjipri/_about-us/Principal's Message.md

 **Tengah Bound: Unlocking Potential, Creating Futures**

-MOE has annoucne that Kranji Primary School (KPS) and MK@Kranji will be relocated from Choa Chu Kang to a new Tengah campus in 2028.
+MOE has announced that Kranji Primary School (KPS) and MK@Kranji will be relocated from Choa Chu Kang to a new Tengah campus in 2028.
 To facilitate the relocation, KPS and MK@Kranji will stop accepting P1 and K1 students from 2025.
-KPS and MK@Kranji (Tengah camous) will begin operations from 2028.
+KPS and MK@Kranji (Tengah campus) will begin operations from 2028.
+Parents who wish to enrol their children in P! at KPS and K1 at MK@Kranji at the new Tengah campus in 2028 may register in 2027 P1 Registration Exercise and in the 2027 MK Registration Exercise.
+Follow this
 Take time to navigate the information on our website and learn about what Kranji Primary School has to offer.&nbsp; Better still, check out our Facebook and Instagram accounts, where we update school happenings on a very regular basis.

 In line with our school motto&nbsp;**_K_**_nowledge,&nbsp;**P**ractice,&nbsp;**S**uccess_, we look forward to partnering you to build a strong foundation (_Knowledge_)&nbsp;and cultivate essential skills and attitudes (_Practice_) that would position your child to be ready for the future (_Success_).